jp-sonda/my-tauri-app/README.md

 - Documentation: Good for those coming from Python

 Recommendation: Start with Axum.
 It's the closest to FastAPI in terms of ergonomics and has excellent migration documentation.

+Use `npm install ; npm run tauri dev` to build and run a simple SvelteKit App as a Desktop application on MacOS, Linux or Windows.